surveyjs/survey-analytics/docs/api-reference/visualizerbase.md

 **Type**: `boolean`

-Indicates whether the visualizer displays a footer.
-This property is `true` when a visualized question has a comment.
+Indicates whether the visualizer renders a footer.
+Returns `true` if the question supports comments or an "Other" option.

 **Related APIs:** [`hasHeader`](#hasHeader)